Jiankou: Hiking

 The Jiankou Great Wall is a non-ticketed section that runs from the 23rd tower of Mutianyu Great Wall to Beijing Knot, passing through landmarks such as Ox Horn Edge, Jiankou (Arrow Nock), Sky Ladder, Upward Flying Eagle Tower (鹰飞倒仰 / 鷹飛倒仰), Beijing Knot and Nine-Eye Tower.
 It is not maintained and not a public tourist attraction.

 This section of the wall is mostly unrestored, with recent restoration done in 2015-2019 which helped preserve a 750m long-section.
-Due to natural factors such as weathering and erosion many walls form Jiankou severely damaged, so Jiankou Great Wall is the most precarious section of Great Wall in Beijing.
+Due to natural factors such as weathering and erosion, many walls from Jiankou are severely damaged, so the Jiankou Great Wall is the most precarious section of the Great Wall in Beijing.

 The Jiankou Great Wall remains a popular hike amongst visitors with available guided tours by locals, as a scenic route that overlooks the mountains and other sections of the Great Wall.